 4. Accuracy & clarity: elements of academic style, editing.

 A large part of the grade will be given for the essay produced during the course.
-The balance of the grade will be on final examination including various writing exercises.
+The balance of the grade will be on final examination including a small number of writing exercises focussed on synthesizing and integrating outside material.

 The course is suitable for students at B2+/C1 level and above.
 Students from all Master’s programmes of the Faculty of Economics, as well as Erasmus or exchange students, are welcome to attend.
 However, because of the intensive assessment and feedback process required, student numbers are limited.